X86 calling conventions: Register preservation

 Another part of a calling convention is which registers are guaranteed to retain their values after a subroutine call.
+This behavior is known as register preservation.

 Caller-saved (volatile) registers

-According to the Intel ABI to which the vast majority of compilers conform, the EAX, EDX, and ECX are to be free for use within a procedure or function, and need not be preserved.
+According to the Intel ABI to which the vast majority of compilers conform, EAX, EDX, and ECX are to be free for use within a procedure or function, and need not be preserved.

 As the name implies, these general-purpose registers usually hold temporary (volatile) information, that can be overwritten by any subroutine.

 Therefore, it is the caller's responsibility to push each of these registers onto the stack, if it would like to restore their values after a subroutine call.

 Callee-saved (non-volatile) registers

 The other registers are used to hold long-lived values (non-volatile), that should be preserved across calls.

 In other words, when the caller makes a procedure call, it can expect that those registers will hold the same value after the callee returns.

-Thus, making it the callee's responsibility to both save (push at the beginning) and restore (pop accordingly) them before returning to the caller.
-As in the previous case, this practice should only be done on registers that the callee changes.
+Thus, making it the callee's responsibility to both save (push at the start) and restore (pop accordingly) them before returning to the caller.
+As in the prior case, this practice should only be done on registers that the callee changes.

 x86-64 calling conventions

-x86-64 calling conventions take advantage of the additional register space to pass more arguments in registers.
+x86-64 calling conventions take advantage of the added register space to pass more arguments in registers.
 Also, the number of incompatible calling conventions has been reduced.
 There are two in common use.